couchdeveloper/RXPromise/README.md

 The above code is a single, yet complex statement which is itself asynchronous and which is composed of several asynchronous tasks forming a _chain of continuations_.

 The control and data flow should be easily recognizable: the steps are performed from top to bottom.
 We start with an asynchronous method and setup a continuation, that is, register a completion and an error handler, with using `then(<completion-handler, error-handler>)`.

-We can also see, that a handler can be `nil`.
-Frequently, only the completion handler is set, while the error handler is `nil`.
-Only at the very bottom there is a continuation with a singly error handler.
-This last error handler will "catch" any error that occurred during this process, that is errors returned from handlers or asynchronous tasks.

-A handler can execute any statements, but it must return a result.
-This result can be an "immediate" value like an  `NSArray` or `@"OK"`, or `nil.` Or it may signal an error through returning an `NSError` object.
-Or, the handler may execute an _asynchronous_ task and returning the task's _promise_.

-A continuation - whether it was for an asynchronous task returning a promise or whether it was an immediate value - will be setup with a subsequent `then`,  `thenOn` or `thenOnMain` and defining a completion and error handler.
-A handler is optional, but it makes sense to define at least one for this continuation.

-The return value of a handler will "appear" as the parameter of the  handler of the continuation (either as the _result_ in the completion handler or the error reason in the error handler).

-When the handler returns a promise, the subsequent continuation (either the completion or error handler) will be called *after* the promise has been resolved.
-The completion handler will be passed the _result value_ of the handler's task, the error handler will be passed the _error reason_ (an `NSError` object).
+We also see that a handler block can be `nil`.

 The _final_ result of the whole chain of continuations is represented through the promise `fetchAndSaveObjects`.

-If any of the asynchronous tasks fails or if any handler returns an `NSError` object, that error will be _propagated_ "downwards" and caught by the next registered error handler.
-Since only the completion handler OR the error handler of a continuation will be called, this also implies that when an error is "thrown", the subsequent completion handlers will NOT be invoked.
-This behavior is similar to `try/catch`.
+If any of the asynchronous tasks fails or if any handler returns an `NSError` object, the error will be "caught" in the last continuation, which is the only continuation which defines an error handler.

-The final promise can also be used to _cancel_ the whole process, or a selected "promise branch".
+The promise `fetchAndSaveObjects` can also be used to _cancel_ the whole process, or a selected "promise branch".
 Canceling a promise will also cancel its underlying asynchronous task (the task that created this promise) if "forward cancellation" is implemented in the task.

 The cancellation feature of `RXPromise` enables fine grained control over which "promise branch" will be cancelled.
 For more details please see [Cancellation](#cancellation).